graphile/crystal/grafast/grafserv/README.md

 // Create a Grafserv instance
 const serv = grafserv({ schema, preset });

-// Mount the request handler into a new HTTP server serv.addTo(server).catch((e) => {
+// Mount the request handler into a new HTTP server, and register websockets if
+// desired
+serv.addTo(server).catch((e) => {
   console.error(e);
   process.exit(1);